Courseiva

 • D.Azure Cache for Redis

-Why A: Option B is correct because Azure Cosmos DB is a globally distributed NoSQL database that supports low-latency reads/writes and can store JSON documents with arrays.
-Option A is wrong because Azure Blob Storage is for unstructured blob data, not transactional updates.
-Option C is wrong because Azure Table Storage is a key-value store but does not support complex queries or global distribution as well as Cosmos DB.
-Option D is wrong because Azure Cache for Redis is an in-memory cache, not a durable data store.
+Why A: Azure Cosmos DB is a globally distributed NoSQL database service that supports low-latency reads and writes at global scale.
+It can store JSON documents with arrays, making it suitable for product catalog data that includes tags.
+Azure Table Storage is a key-value store but lacks global distribution and support for complex queries.
+Azure Blob Storage is designed for unstructured blob data, not transactional updates.
+Azure Cache for Redis is an in-memory cache, not a durable data store for product catalogs.

 Variation 5.
 You need to store a collection of JSON documents that contain user profile data.
 The data is frequently queried by user ID and by email address.
 The solution must support indexing on multiple fields and provide low-latency queries.
 Which Azure service should you use?